hankbrown222/My-Discord-Bot-/README.md

 I am constantly working on this, so expect more updates.

 I host with uptime robot.
+Wrote the code in REPL.it